 We don't yet know what causes autism.
 There are probably many factors, including genetics and the environment, that work together in different ways in each person who is affected.

 Doctors use the word "spectrum" in the name for autism disorders because no two people with autism are alike, and problems can range from mild to severe.
-There are three different kinds of ASD: autistic disorder, Asperger's syndrome and pervasive developmental disorder.

 People with an ASD tend to have problems in three areas: